Part 9: How To Answer Comprehension Questions

 1. Identify and restate the keywords in the questions

-All questions will have important verbs and nouns in them that tell you what you need to do and what you need to discuss.
+Each question contains important verbs and nouns that tell you what to do and what to focus on.

 2. Restate the keywords and present your answer

-Next, you need to present your answer to the question.
+Next, present your answer to the question.
 In the step above, you incorporated the language of the question to frame (or introduce) your response.

-Now you need to present your response clearly and succinctly.
-To do this we’re going to use a T.E.E. structure.
+Now you need to present your response clearly.
+To do this use the T.E.E. structure:

 • Technique